 You can skip this part and call us :).
 Or you can follow these steps and give it a try on your own.
 That’s fine too!

 1) Do Keyword Research

 This is one of the most important steps!
-You need to do some keyword research.
-Your ads will only show when someone types certain keywords, so find out what you want those keywords to be.
+It would be best if you did keyword research.
+Your ads will only show when someone types specific keywords, so find out what you want those keywords to be.
 We covered this topic in more detail on our keyword research blog post.